-Directors are elected for a term of one year, the term of office of each of the current Directors of the Company will expire at the Meeting.
-There are currently seven (7) Directors, one of whom, James Hynes, is not standing for re-election at the Meeting.
-Management is proposing that the following six (6) current nominees and the one (1) proposed new nominee (together, the "Nominees") named in the table below, be nominated for election as directors at the Meeting.
+The term of office of each of the current directors of the Company will expire at the Meeting.
+There are currently seven (7) directors, two of whom, Simon Clarke and Sean Bromley, will not be standing for reelection at the Meeting.

+Management is proposing that the following five (5) current nominees (together, the "Nominees") named in the table below, be nominated for election as directors at the Meeting.